-The interest in outdoor living and cooking continues to grow, with an increasing number of people transforming their outdoor spaces into elaborate extensions of their property.
+The interest in outdoor living and cooking continues to grow, with more and more people turning their outdoor spaces into extensions of their property.

-Designing a space to create a fully functional and luxurious outdoor kitchen, where practicality, technology and aesthetics meet, requires serious planning and design knowledge.
+Designing a space to create a fully functional and luxurious outdoor kitchen, where practicality, technology and aesthetics meet, requires careful planning and design knowledge.

-Before you design a luxury outdoor kitchen, it is important to focus on the following suggestions and considerations regarding the design, which will help to make the outdoor kitchen ideal for clients and their needs.
+Before designing a luxury outdoor kitchen, it is important to focus on a few key points and considerations regarding the design.
+The following 7 points will help you make your outdoor kitchen ideal for clients and their needs.

-It is good to start by chatting with the clients to discover their lifestyle, the space available, if they want a fully functional kitchen or something more basic, their favourite style and outdoor cooking method, how many people they will want to host, etc.
+First of all, you should speak with the client to learn about their lifestyle, the location and the available space, whether they want a fully functional kitchen or something more basic, their favorite method of cooking outdoors, how many people they will want to host, etc.

-This determines the starting point for establishing the connection between the kitchen and the other external areas and also determining the size of the area and the equipment it will have.
+On the whole, this will determine the starting point for establishing the connection between the kitchen and the other areas in the outdoor space.
+It will also contribute to determining the size of the area and its equipment.